AhmedHassan42/AutomationExerciseWebsite/README.md

 # AutomationExerciseWebsite
 # Web Automation for Checkout Process
 ## Introduction This project aims to automate the checkout process on the "https://automationexercise.com/" site.
-The automated test script follows a data-driven approach and covers the entire user flow, including product selection, adding to the cart, proceeding to checkout, entering shipping and billing information, and completing the order.
+The automated test script follows a data-driven approach and covers the entire user flow, including product selection, adding to the cart, proceeding to checkout, entering the Login and payment method credentials, and completing the order.
 ## Tools and Technologies Used
 - **Selenium WebDriver**: Used for browser automation.
 - **Java**: The programming language used for writing the test scripts.